Spending a night in the Wadi Rum desert in Jordan

 Because we didn’t have any time to do a desert tour, the next morning we woke up at 5 am to take some photos around our Wadi Rum desert camp.

-We had breakfast at 8 am and after that, we got a ride back to the village.
+We had breakfast at 8 am, and after that, we got a ride back to the village.
 It was a short experience, as we didn’t have time to do any desert tours, but it’s still beautiful and enough.
+But if you have a bit more time, try to make time for a tour, even if it’s a short one. you won’t regret it.

 The best part of spending a night in Wadi Rum Desert